hhg7/defiant/README.md

 # Delta
 Defiant v1.1.3 changes (3/27/2019):
-- corrected error in reaading format8
+- corrected error in reading format8
 - does error checking where methylated C count can be greater than coverage.
 This will now make the program exit with an error.

 Defiant v1.1.2 changes: